fengzilong/atom-amd-dependency-edit/README.md

 > edit amd-like dependencies in commonjs style

-only support following amd style currently, which define accept two argument, first is an array, second is an function
+only support following amd style currently.
+`define` only accepts two argument, first is `array`, second is `function`

 ```js
 define(